-The Biennale des Antiquaires is just around the corner, and Karl Lagerfeld is all hyped up about hosting it.
-After all, he is the designated stage manager for France’s art and antiques fair that is supposed to take place from September 14 to 23.
-Lagerfeld has crafted the backdrop for the event that will showcase 150 exhibitors including the Sladmore Gallery (London), and the Morretti Fine Art (Florence).
-Sladmore will be showcasing the $2.7 million 1909 bronze Anteater cast by Rembrandt Bugatti that is a perfect rendition of the animal.
+The Biennale des Antiquaires is just around the corner, and Karl Lagerfeld is all hyped about hosting it.
+After all, he is the designated stage manager for France’s art and antique fair that is supposed to take place from September 14 to 23.
+Lagerfeld has crafted the backdrop for the event to showcase 150 exhibitors, including the Sladmore Gallery (London) and the Morretti Fine Art (Florence).
+Sladmore will showcase the $2.7 million 1909 bronze Anteater cast by Rembrandt Bugatti that is a perfect rendition of the animal.

-Morretti on the other hand will bring forward the decorative panel, cassone, which is basically a 15th century Italian wedding chest and is priced at $1.2 million.
+Morretti, on the other hand, will bring forward the decorative panel, cassone, which is basically a 15th-century Italian wedding chest and is priced at $1.2 million.
 The chest that was used by the upper class during the Renaissance was mainly used to store exquisite clothing and other finery.
-The chest shows the Roman army clashing with the forces of a rival city-state on its panel and measures over five feet long and almost a foot and a half wide.
+The chest shows the Roman army clashing with a rival city-state’s forces on its panel and measures over five feet long and almost a foot and a half wide.

 [Robbreport and Sna-France]